-SUMMER SCHOOL: A student is required to successfully complete a valid summer school program approved by First Baptist School.
+SUMMER SCHOOL: (HS Credit Courses only) A student is required to successfully complete a valid summer school program approved by First Baptist School.
 Summer work may be done with FBS, a local accredited school or teacher with approval of the administration.
 A list of tutors and classes can be found on RenWeb.
 Summer school guidelines are: